 Focusing on young people who do not intend to take position in Shevet or those who have finished, the Jewish Rover Trail is open to any motivated person, eager to get involved in the realization of social projects, humanitarian, militant, and to give the scout movement the benefit of its experience and know-how.

-In the service of the Scout Movement and the Jewish communities, all Rovers wear a similar brown neckerchief with a red border (symbolic color of the rover section).
+In the service of the Scout Movement and Jewish communities, all Rovers wear a similar dark red neckerchief (symbolic color of the rover section) with their national colors ribbon sewn on top of the border.

 The Jewish Rover Scout Commitment Ceremony